JuliaPraxis/Naming/guides/PackagesAndModules.md

      &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;
      Click one you prefer; this links to its gitter room.
      &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;
-     Type "yes" for gitter to record your preference.
+     Type "yes" and `Enter` for gitter to record your preference.

      &nbsp; | &nbsp;  | &nbsp; | &nbsp; | &nbsp;  | &nbsp;
      :-------:|:-------:|:-------:|:-------:|:-------:|:-------: